yuqitanyq/tp/docs/DeveloperGuide.md

 Associating a book request with multiple book copies introduces some problems.
 Initially, when a book becomes available, the same reminder message to the user will be printed multiple times, once per book request per book copy.
 Nevertheless, this is solved by using a `Set` to store reminder messages so that identical reminder messages will not be added multiple times.

+### Book Find feature

+This feature allows users to search for any books with either the isbn, title or author's name

+### Implementation
+The Book find feature is facilitated by the `BookCommandParser`, `FindBookParser` and `FindBookCommand`.

+Given below is an example usage scenario and how the request mechanism behaves at each step:

+1. The user enters a book find command and provides the parameter for the search query.
+2. `LibTaskParser` creates a new `BookCommandParser` after preliminary processing of user input, which in turns creates a new `FindBookParser`.
+3. `FindBookParser` creates a new `FindBookCommand` based on the parsed input.
+4. `FindBookCommand` calls

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation